Virtual success! Participants enjoying new Adventures in VR classes

 The study stated, “Compared to the control group, those who interacted with the VR system were more likely to feel good about their own health, more likely to feel positive emotions, less likely to be depressed, and less likely to feel socially isolated. … “While not all the differences were statistically significant, the overall trend in the findings show possibilities for use of VR applications for improving the quality of life among older adults.”

-Joanne Kennedy, vice chairwoman of the Camarillo Council on Aging, participated in the District’s introductory class, “Ocean Rift,” where she swam virtually with manatees, sea lions, turtles, dolphins and other sea creatures.
+Joanne Kennedy, former vice chairwoman of the Camarillo Council on Aging, participated in the District’s introductory class, “Ocean Rift,” where she swam virtually with manatees, sea lions, turtles, dolphins and other sea creatures.

 “I thought it would be exciting because of the potential for seniors getting to experience something new in life and the potential for helping to alleviate feelings of isolation,” she said.
 “I experienced a whole new way of interacting with the environment.
 It was fun and I really enjoyed it.
 It really did seem like you were in another world.”